cap-js/docs/node.js/cds-i18n.md

 ) => string
 ```

-This is the central method to look up up localized texts for given keys and locales, with `at` and `for` being synonyms.
+This is the central method to look up localized texts for given keys and locales, with `at` and `for` being synonyms.
 Basic usage, for example, with the standard [`cds.i18n.messages`](#messages) bundle, looks like that: {.indent}

 ```js
 [dev] cds repl